udu3324/stm32pe-midi/JOURNAL.md

 I decided to work on the midi instead and implemented [TinyUSB](https://github.com/hathach/tinyusb) to help me turn it into a recognizable midi device.

-This [github discussion](https://github.com/hathach/tinyusb/discussions/633) was a massive help in doing it, and it was pretty easy compared to writing my own custom device class implementation.
+This [github discussion](https://github.com/hathach/tinyusb/discussions/633) was a massive help in doing it, and it was pretty easy compared to writing my own custom device class implementation through [HAL](https://electronics.stackexchange.com/a/546927).
 Although, I should probably learn it the hard way for the future.

 **Total time spent: 4 hours**